'Desperation' on The Bachelor: Women Race to Kiss Arie Luyendyk Jr. After Surprise Eliminations

 At first, the premise of the date sounds great: The women get to spend the morning playing with a bunch of dogs in the park.
 What’s not to love?
 But then they find out they’re going to have to perform — in full costume, at the Grove, in front of a live audience that includes Fred Willard — with said dogs.

-Between Fred Willard making jokes about Arie courting the girls “doggy style,” random toddlers storming the stage and puppies who refuse to obey even the simplest commands, this date, in no uncertain terms, winds up being extremely uncomfortable.
+Between Fred Willard making jokes about Arie courting the girls “doggy style,” random toddlers storming the stage and puppies who refuse to obey even the simplest commands, this date, in no uncertain terms, winds up being extremely uncomfortable for everyone involved.

 The silver lining of this very bizarre sequence is Annaliese.
 If you watched last week’s episode, you’ll remember that Annaliese suffers from very severe bumper car trauma because she once … got bumped … during bumper cars.
 Well, turns out she also suffered a